 At the time of the card’s release in 1983-84, Solheim was indeed a member of the Red Wings’ organization, playing for Detroit’s minor league team in Adirondack.
 But for some reason, O-Pee-Chee goofed, and added the text “Now with Minnesota”, as well as using the North Stars logo, team name and border colors, which just makes Solheim’s rookie card one confusing mess.

 I can never get over how detail-oriented the O-Pee-Chee airbrush artists were in the 1980s – painting folds and wrinkles on the jersey, as well as glares and highlights on the helmet…even attempting to replicate the Red Wings logo as accurately as possible.
 This was at a time when there was no such thing as Photoshop.
-Don’t get me wrong – those airbrushed cards usually look like shit, and serve as the “comic relief” of many hockey sets of yesteryear.
+Don’t get me wrong – those repainted cards serve as the “comic relief” of hockey sets from yesteryear.
 But I would almost say that this would be a nice card if someone didn’t mistakenly stamp “NOW WITH MINNESOTA” on it.
 I can only imagine the poor airbrush artist, ready to bask in the glory of his latest photographic alteration – only to realize that some hack graphic designer screwed up big time and used the incorrect logo and colors on the card.